christopherkang/blog/_posts/2020-12-24-qsharp-advent-calendar.md

 The Jordan-Wigner (JW) transform is fascinating because it maps our fermionic Hamiltonian $$H$$ into the sum of Pauli operators, meaning that $$e^{-iHt}$$ is actually implementable in terms of our existing Paulis.

 ### Using the Transform
-While we have the Hamiltonian, it's still in this foreign term.
-We want to bring it back to Paulis, something that we can implement.
-If we look at the matrix form, we can actually see that:
+While we have the Hamiltonian, the fermionic operators that comprise it are foreign to quantum devices.
+We want to transform $H$ into Paulis, something that we can implement.
+Looking at the matrix form, we see:

 $$
 \begin{bmatrix}